malcolmrh/solar-terrain/README.md

 ## :sunrise_over_mountains:
 __Very in progress__

-A python notebook to do solar irradiance and sky view analysis taking into account terrain shading.
+A python project to do solar irradiance and sky view analysis taking into account terrain shading.
 Takes a point and a dem as input.

  Resources:
 - http://www.solar.udel.edu/ELEG620/02_Solar_radiation09.pdf